cloudamqp/java-amqp-example/README.md

     ¦                       AppTest.java

-It creates class called App.java that would be the main entry point for your application.
-You can change/remove/rename this to any specific naming convention that you follow.
-Here's a quick look at the App.java that maven creates:
+A class called App.java is also created.
+This is the main entry point for the application.
+You can change/remove/rename this to any specific naming convention that you want to follow.
+The App.java that maven creates will look like:

     :::java
     package com.myexamples;